 Wilburn & Associates

-African Americans have been in Spokane since 1880. though there were only 3 at the time.
+African Americans have been in eastern Washington since 1880. though there were only 3 at the time.
 By 1885 there were 18 and by 1187 there were 38.
 Today there are 4,648 African Americans residing in the Inland Northwest!

 Africa is a vast continent so the different countries celebrate in different ways as well as some of the traditional ways we celebrate in the United States.
 In Africa there are holiday parades held, and children go door to door singing.
 In Africa there are also have a lot of handmade holiday decorations.